wennj/bmnpv-haplotype-determination/README.md

 ![](figures/ecdf.png)

 The figure shows that for BmNPV-My (A) almost only one nucleotide per SNV position occurs.
 In BmNPV-Ja (B), up to two nucleotides per position occur.
 A third and a fourth nucleotide are extremely rare.
-In addition, the nucleotide frequency indicates that BmNPV-Yes suggests a 50:50 mixture.